jss367/jss367.github.io/_posts/2016-07-01-pandas-cheat-sheet-i.md

 df.to_csv("shakespeare.csv")
 ```

 There's something I find a little weird about saving a loading DataFrames.
-It's that if you save it as above and then load it, you'll get an column.
+It's that if you save it as above and then load it, you'll get an extra column.

 ```python